NorthConnex

-NorthConnex, an extension of the M1 is a 9 km twin-tube motorway tunnel in northern Sydney, New South Wales, Australia, opened on 31 October 2020.
+NorthConnex is a 9 km twin-tube motorway tunnel in northern Sydney, New South Wales, Australia, signposted as the M11 Tunnel.
 It acts as a tunnel bypass of the congested Pennant Hills Road, extending or connecting the M1 Pacific Motorway to the M2 Hills Motorway.
-Owned by NorthWestern Roads (NWR) Group, it is one of the longest road tunnels in Australia along with the WestConnex Tunnel.
+Owned by NorthWestern Roads (NWR) Group, it is one of the longest road tunnels in Australia, along with the WestConnex Tunnel.
 It is also the deepest road tunnel in Australia, with more than half of the tunnel 60 m deep or more, and the deepest point is underneath the Sydney Metro Northwest, about 90 m below ground.

-NorthConnex was first known as the F3 to M2 link, with F3 referring to F3 Sydney–Newcastle Freeway, the previous name of M1 Pacific Motorway.
-It was then renamed the M1 to M2 link in 2013 when the F3 was renamed M1 Pacific Motorway.
+NorthConnex was first known as the F3 to M2 link, with F3 referring to the F3 Sydney–Newcastle Freeway, the previous name of the M1 Pacific Motorway.
+It was then renamed the M1 to M2 link in 2013 when the F3 was renamed the M1 Pacific Motorway.
 The NorthConnex name was announced in March 2014.
+In 2023, the motorway, which was previously not part of a road route, was assigned the route number M11.